 I lied, you can’t host Ghost for free, at least can’t use it properly.
 But there is a workaround, I will discuss it now.

 From the very beginning, I had a crush on Ghost.
 Not only I found it’s UI is cool, but also many of my favourite bloggers use this.
-If you want to use Ghost you have to pay 5 per month.
+If you want to use Ghost you have to pay $29 per month, or as it’s an open-source project, you can host it Digitalocean’s droplet, which starts from $5 per month.

 I am showing the MacOS version here, if you use windows please google for the procedure.

 Install Home-brew If you don’t have it yet.

 ``` /usr/bin/ruby -e “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)” brew install ruby ```